 Include any comments or explanations they deemed necessary.

-The initial group of 600 research participants included:
+The initial group of 500 and then 600 research participants suggested that in rough numbers, the approximate distribution was:

 These participants had diverse demographics: